trevordebard/Focus-Up/README.md

 ### Installing

-You can download the app [here](https://focusup.app) and follow installation instructions upon downloading.
+You can download the app [here](https://focusup.trevordebard.com) and follow installation instructions upon downloading. **Note: not compatable with Big Sur**

 ## Contributing